Bungalow 13

 Bungalow 13 is a partially lost 1948 American crime drama film starring Tom Conway and Margaret Hamilton.
-Less than a third of the film is available for viewing.
+Less than a third of the film is available for viewing, and the whereabouts of the rest of the surviving footage, if any, is unknown.

 Plot

 Private detective Christopher Adams chases a precious antique jade lion through the Mexican cafes, auto courts, and the seamy side of Los Angeles.

 Adams has a meeting scheduled with a mystery man named Gomez, who is killed.
 Alice Ashley, a woman he encounters in a bar, then picks Adams' pocket, stealing his wallet.
 When he tracks her down, he finds Alice stabbed to death.
 Nosy neighbor Theresa Appleby happens upon the scene after Adams arrives.

 A police lieutenant, Sam Wilson, immediately suspects Adams of murdering the woman.
 Investigating together, they conclude that a bartender, Patrick Macy, once engaged to Adams, is behind the killings.
 Mrs. Appleby also helps a grateful Adams in solving the case.